Buenos Aires | Taxi to a Tango

 Then, stopping at a red light, he asked me to flex my arm so he could feel my bicep.
 I know, I know, it sounds bad, but it really was innocent to the point of stupidity.
 Apparently impressed by my bicep (???), he asked me to arm wrestle.

-Yes, this is getting weirder by the second.
-The arm wrestling and the conversation went on for quite some time, to the point where I wondered if he was, indeed, more sinister than I may have originally thought.
+Yes, this is getting weirder by the minute.
+The arm wrestling, and the conversation, went on for quite some time, to the point where I wondered if he was, indeed, more sinister than I may have thought.

-Then he began to look around, and I knew I was in trouble.
+Then he looked around, and I knew I was in trouble.
 He admitted that he had been talking so much that he’d gone the wrong way.

-I wasn’t concerned for my safety, because he seemed more embarrassed than dangerous, but now I was nervous I would miss the show and end up back at my hotel without seeing any tango at all.
+I wasn’t concerned for my safety, because he seemed more embarrassed than dangerous, (and announced that he would only charge me 18 pesos, even though the meter was at 27 at this point), but now I was afraid I would miss the tango show.

-I went back into the restaurant, through the curtains, to my table—-where my glass of wine was still waiting!
-They really did believe I was coming back.
+Back into the restaurant, through the curtains…my glass of wine was still sitting at my table!
+I guess they really believed I was coming back.

 The lights went down and the show began.